BryceDecker/InterviewAnalysis/README.md

 First, we aim to identify themes in James' ASG interviews.
 The All-Star game is a unique experience which should consist of varying topics and trends of the year.

-Next, we will conduct feature analysis and then perform regression analysis to predict Lebron's tone during the NBA Finals.
+Next, we will conduct sentiment analysis of Lebron's tone from interviews during the NBA Finals.
 These are the big moments; this is where remaining poised and leading the team is most impactful!

 Finally, we test and optimize various ML models for binary classification where we predict Lebron's tone on a test set of data.
 How well can our models predict tone with limitations to factors and a small sample size?